nandstand/sample-site/content/docs/quickstart.md

 ## Create a Python virtual environment

-Create an isolated Python environment for your sandbox dependencies.
+Create an isolated Python environment for your sandbox dependencies:

 ```bash
 cd ~/caqrn-sandbox